-Financing cash flows also included cash dividend payments of \$10.0 billion in 2022 and \$9.3 billion in 2021.
+Financing cash flows also included cash dividend payments of \$10.5 billion in 2023 and \$10.0 billion in 2022.
 The increase in cash dividend payments was primarily driven by an increase of the dividend rate.

 The company's stock repurchase authorization permits purchases of AbbVie shares from time to time in open-market or private transactions at management's discretion.
 The program has no time limit and can be discontinued at any time.
-AbbVie repurchased 8 million shares for \$1.1 billion in 2022 and 6 million shares for \$670 million in 2021.
-AbbVie's remaining stock repurchase authorization was \$1.4 billion as of December 31, 2022.
+AbbVie repurchased 10 million shares for \$1.6 billion in 2023 and 8 million shares for \$1.1 billion in 2022.
+AbbVie's remaining stock repurchase authorization was \$4.8 billion as of December 31, 2023.
 On February 16, 2023, AbbVie's board of directors authorized a \$5.0 billion increase to the existing stock repurchase authorization.

-No commercial paper borrowings were issued during 2022 or 2021 and there were no commercial paper borrowings outstanding as of December 31, 2022 or December 31, 2021.
-AbbVie may issue additional commercial paper or retire commercial paper to meet liquidity requirements as needed.
+No commercial paper borrowings were issued during 2023 or 2022 and there were no commercial paper borrowings outstanding as of December 31, 2023 or December 31, 2022.
+Subsequent to 2023, AbbVie issued commercial paper borrowings of which \$1.7 billion were outstanding as of the date of filing this Annual Report on Form 10-K. AbbVie may issue additional commercial paper or retire commercial paper to meet liquidity requirements as needed.